K1BO-25/K1-BO/README.md

 you can still sit next to me but sometimes i often will have a slow response or just not talk at all but i will try to talk to you!
 # DNI
-i rarely do this this but if yiu piss me off dont int!
+i rarely do this this but if yiu piss me off dont int! also pls pls PLS. do not sit randomly if my name says dniuf, it makes me uncomfortable, so please dont

 ![image](https://github.com/user-attachments/assets/34377d11-6872-4bfc-ab69-beac571e9685)
 # SIGN ATA OR STRAW!
 pls ily...
-also quick disclaimer if i follow you i think you're cool and you should TOTALLY follow me back/j
+also quick disclaimer you can follow me freely and if i follow you i think you're cool and you should TOTALLY follow me back/j

 ![image](https://github.com/user-attachments/assets/8c99baca-4886-4749-b2cb-f0af143fdd13)